questdb/documentation/operations/backup.md

 - minimize the amount of time QuestDB spends in the *checkpoint mode*
 - ensure that copy time remains sustainable as the database size grows

-// TODO: reword
-Thanks to time partitioning, QuestDB does not have to make all database files "dirty".
-This helps with incremental backups that are based on file modification times.
-We recommend exercising incremental backups where possible.
+Because of time partitioning older data is often unmodified, both at block and file level.
+QuestDB backup lends itself relatively well to all types of differential data copying.

 If you're using cloud disks, such as EBS on AWS, SSD on Azure etc. we strongly recommend using cloud *snapshot( infrastructure.
 The advantages of this approach is that:

 - snapshot minimizes the time QuestDB is in the *checkpoint mode*
-- snapshots are incremental and easy enough to restore from
+- snapshots are differential and easy enough to restore from

 When database is on-prem we recommend using the existing file system backup tools.